butterops/old-butterops.github.io/content/en/services/how-we-work.md

 ---
-title: "Remotely collaborate with our team on your next idea"
+title: "Collaborate with our team on your next idea"
 date: 2019-12-18T10:33:41+09:00
 description: Ideas have potential to start attracting audiences.
 Let's modernize our app development and be ready for that.
 draft: false